Have you ever felt completely drained, depleted, and exhausted around a particular person, for no apparent reason?

 How to nurture your energy: Agree to disagree.
-Practice assertiveness when necessary and limit your contact with Dominator Vampires.
+Practice calm assertiveness when necessary and limit your contact with Dominator Vampires.
 Realize that their attempt to scare you is sourced from their deep fear of being dominated and thus hurt.

 4. The Melodramatic Vampire

-5. The Judgemental Vampire
+5. The Judgmental Vampire

 How to nurture your energy: Remember that true self-worth must come from within.
-Refuse to take what the Judgemental Vampire says personally.
+Refuse to take what the Judgmental Vampire says personally.
 Be aware of their deeper pain and their need to feel good about themselves.
 When you get defensive, you lose.
 Keep a balanced head, and try being sweet to them (that really throws them off balance!).
 Reduce, or cut off contact with them if possible.